Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/migration.md

 - Renamed `--aspect-ratio` to `--bs-aspect-ratio` to be consistent with other custom properties.
 - Extended the `.visually-hidden-focusable` helper to also work on containers, using `:focus-within`.
-- `bootstrap-utilities.css` now also includes our helpers.
+- `boosted-utilities.css` now also includes our helpers.
 Helpers don't need to be imported in custom builds anymore.
 - Extended form validation states customization capabilities.
 Added three new optional parameters to the `form-validation-state` mixin: `tooltip-color`, `tooltip-bg-color`, `focus-box-shadow`.
 These parameters can be set in the `$form-validation-states` map.
 [See #31757](https://github.com/twbs/bootstrap/pull/31757).

 ### JavaScript